Skip to content

 Suppose your actions result in the insurer not paying for specific damages.
 In that case, you may have to pay that difference or the entirety of the damage if the insurer refuses the claim altogether.
 As a commercial tenant, you should also be aware of the terms of the business insurance and abide by these, so you do not do something which voids the insurance or increases the premium payable (as you can also be responsible for the increased premium).

-If your commercial premises concern a whole building for a lengthy period, you may be responsible for the insurance.
+If your lease covers a whole building or unit, you will often pay the full insurance premium.
 In that case, you and your landlord may have your names on the insurance policy.

 Contents Insurance

 When you lease commercial premises, you will bring some business possessions into the property.
-These are your responsibility.
+These are your responsibility to maintain/repair and fall within your ownership.
 Accordingly, if something happens to them, you want the insurance coverage to repair or replace them.
 For example, you may have:

 • computers, if you run an office; or